 This is reputed to draw swarms in much the same way as any other swarm lure.
 Some references recommend that you re-wet the cotton every few days, and some say to put an entire preserved queen in the plastic bag.

 I have never tried this.
 Alcohol evaporates in a flash, so I can’t imagine it would stay effective for long.
 And, if you’re like me, you seldom have a lot of extra queens laying about.
 Still, it is an interesting idea, and I would rather use dead queens than toss them to the birds.

-If you have ever used this method, I’d love to hear about it.
+If you have ever used this method of making a swarm lure, I’d love to hear about it.
 Thanks!